 Are there any special requirements for students in the nursing program?

 The nursing program is full-time, very demanding and requires significant study time.
-It is highly recommended that students admitted to the program limit their outside obligations, particularly work hours.
-The first four quarters average 18 hours per week in the classroom with an expectation that students work up to 20 hours per week outside of class on homework assignments.
-The final quarter is full-time clinical affiliations scheduled at 40 hours per week.
+Faculty highly recommends that students admitted to the program limit their outside obligations, particularly work hours.
+The first five quarters average 18 hours per week in the classroom with an expectation that students work up to 20 hours per week outside of class on homework assignments.
+The final quarter is full-time clinical assignments scheduled at 40 hours per week.

 Yes!
 Many prerequisites are offered through Whatcom Community College, Washington Online and other colleges around and outside of Washington State.
 Check with your academic advisor to make sure a prerequisite course will transfer to the Nursing program.